This is just a simple list of all the reasons I love working with encaustic paint:

 4. Next, starting over is just a heat gun away.
 Sometimes things just can't be saved.
 Yes, yes, some artists will tell you that you can always work through missteps and 'make it work'...yeah, but sometimes I don't want to.
 Sometimes I just get mad and want to throw the whole thing away.
 With other mediums that might mean waiting for everything to dry, gesso-ing over the catastrophe, and then starting again to salvage the canvas or panel.
 It could also mean I just have to trash it.
 A heartbreaking waste of materials.

 Encaustic...just heat it up, scrape it off, and voilà I have a clean panel to start over.
 I don't even waste the wax.
 I keep a few 'waste wax' cans in my studio where I throw all the drips, shavings, spills, and swipes.
 Regardless of color.
 Because you know what all the colors mixed together make?
 Brown.
 Who doesn't need brown?
-Now I do separate wax that might have shellac or other additives in it, but I still don't throw it away, because those textures are useful when you need them.
+Just filter the wax to get out any shellac or weird bits and use it again.

 5. No boring finish coats.
 No clear coating.
 No varnishing.
 The most tedious chore of working with acrylic is clear coating.
 That never ending battle of brush strokes that won't level, or dust landing right in the middle of the canvas while it dries ruining the whole finish.
 Encaustic?
 Just buff, and done.
 Heaven.